 - Consistency: Cheaper rechargeable batteries tend to suffer from inconsistent capacities and lifespans.
 For most applications, this isn’t a huge deal.
 But if you’re trying to get the best performance from your batteries, it’s best that they all match.

 Now that you know what you’re looking for in rechargeable batteries let’s get into it.
 Here are our favorite rechargeable AA and AAA batteries.

 Panasonic’s Eneloop Pro rechargeable AA batteries (4-pack) have a high 2,550 mAh capacity, they can endure 500 recharge cycles, and they’re built with a premium, consistent quality that you won’t find in other brands.
 They’re also known for having a low self-discharge rate, which means that their charge will hold for a long time in low-power electronics (or around a year in storage).

 These are the best rechargeable AAs for most people’s needs.
 Just know that the Eneloop Pros cost a lot—almost twice as much as AmazonBasics or Energizer rechargeable batteries.
 If this is your first set of rechargeables, you can save a bit buying the Eneloop Pro Starter Set.
 It comes with four Eneloop Pro AAs and a Panasonic AA/AAA battery charger.

-Panasonic BK-3HCCA4BA eneloop pro AA High Capacity Ni-MH Pre-Charged Rechargeable Batteries, 4 Pack, Black
+Panasonic BK-3HCCA4BA eneloop pro AA High-Capacity Ni-MH Pre-Charged Rechargeable Batteries, 4-Battery Pack

 The Panasonic Eneloop Pros have a high capacity, they can endure 500 recharge cycles, and they're built with a consistent quality that you won't find anywhere else.